squinkylabs/Demo/docs/vco3.md

 Demo VCO3 is of course Demo VCO2 re-implemented using SIMD instructions provide by the VCV Plugin SDK.
 This was very straight forward, except for the minBlep part.
 Thankfully VCV Fundamental VCO-1 has a SIMD minBlep so we can just use that code.

-So we made a new plugin and tested it out.
+We made a new plugin and tested it out.
 It worked fine, but something was disappointing.
 While the sawtooth had become four times faster, the sin was not faster at all!

 Since the only complicated part of this is the sine approximation we borrowed, we shut that off.
 While it no longer generated a sine, it was now blindingly fast.
-So the problem was clearly in the sine approximation we borrowed.
+So the problem was clearly in the sine approximation.

 We noticed that the approximation code itself is fairly complicated: